Harshi-R/2022_REMi/README.md

 # 2022_REMi
 DUBHacks 2022 - REMi
-final2 is the final version
+final2 branch is the final version